Slow-cooked Beef in Beer Stew

 Having said that a real traditional Irish stew would actually use lamb rather than beef.

-At the end of the day, the alcohol evaporates away, but the rich taste it gives to the sauce is just fantastic.
+At the end of the day, whether you use beer or wine, the alcohol evaporates away, but the rich taste it gives to the sauce is just fantastic.

 Cooking Pot, Casserole, Slow Cooker, Crock-pot, Dutch Oven?